browserengineering/book/book/accessibility.md

                 # ...
 ```

-Here the argument to `increment_zoom` is whether we should increment
+Here, the argument to `increment_zoom` is whether we should increment
 (`True`) or decrement (`False`).

 The `Browser` code just delegates to the `Tab`, via a main thread task: